Arm In Arm of Princeton & Trenton

 - Individuals or families receiving welfare with incomes of $140 to $500 per month

 The welfare-to-work program Harvesting Hope offers on-the-job training in our food store for participants preparing for employment in the retail sector.
-In collaboration with the Rutgers Extension Service the Ministry offers a weekly nutrition class for our food customers.
+In collaboration with the Rutgers Extension Service, Arm In Arm offers a weekly nutrition class for our food customers.
 The six-week course educates up to 15 people at a time in making healthful food choices and preparing nutritious meals with recipes to try at home.

 Keeping families stable and secure.
 The goal of the Homelessness Prevention program is to stabilize an individual's or family's finances by through timely, caring assistance for emergencies.
 The financial assistance the ministry provides—through back rent, mortgage, security deposits, and utilities—helps to keep a financial difficulty from becoming critical.
 Workers provide the direct financial assistance as well as advice and counsel to help people navigate the social service system and to connect them to the resources they need.

-Through the program Harvesting Hope, the Crisis Ministry provides an on-the-job setting in which a rotation of up to 40 clients per year develop skills in customer service, product presentation, and teamwork for retail employment readiness.
+Through the program Harvesting Hope, Arm In Arm provides an on-the-job setting in which a rotation of up to 40 clients per year develop skills in customer service, product presentation, and teamwork for retail employment readiness.
 Harvesting Hope trainees work in inventory and customer service in the mornings.
 Afternoons are reserved for mentored job search and interview preparation.
 We are able to assist Harvesting Hope participants in their search for work through our network of relationships with area employers.